JetBrains/guide/site/webstorm/tips/presentation-mode/index.md

   file: ./tip.gif
   width: 600
   height: 300
-leadin: >
+---
 Whenever you’re presenting at conferences or company events, use the *Presentation* mode which makes it easier for the audience to see what’s going on in the editor (*Ctrl + ` | View Mode | Enter/Exit Presentation Mode*).
----